mh720/scaleio-volume-backup/README.md

 ## Requirements:

-1. These scripts must be executed from a host that can "ssh" to all ScaleIO MDM hosts as root, without password.
+1. The scripts must be executed from a host that can "ssh" to all ScaleIO MDM hosts as root, without password.
 You are encouraged to modify these scripts to suit your security needs within your environment.
 2. SDC client must be present on the machine running the "dump_snapshot" or "restore_snapshot" commands, as volumes will be mounted to this machine during the process.
+3. The scripts expect that the defined TARGET_DEVICE (ex: /dev/scinia) will be the device name used when dumping or restoring.
+For this reason, you are encouraged to use a host that doesn't dynamically mount ScaleIO volumes for other purposes.
-3. The "openssl" and "pv" packages needs to be present on the host doing the dumping or restoring.
+4. The "openssl" and "pv" packages needs to be present on the host doing the dumping or restoring.

 ## Installation